shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 - Make sure there are hospitals near to accident hotspots in case of crashes including *severe physical injury*.
 - There should be increased investment in *accident hotspot areas* and road & lighting conditions should be improved.
 Installation of a greater number of caution & safety signs should also be considered.
 - Better traffic management systems can be implemented in order to avoid accidents at *intersections*.

+#### For Insurance Companies

+- Check to see whether the client that is being insured travels on the I-5 highway regularly.
+Also check how frequently they travel to/within Central Seattle.
+- Check the weather, lighting and road conditions of where the client frequently travels to and where they live.

 ## Sources